MicrosoftDocs/ATADocs/ATPDocs/prerequisites.md

 > [!NOTE]
 > [!INCLUDE [Product short](includes/product-short.md)] standalone sensors do not support the collection of Event Tracing for Windows (ETW) log entries that provide the data for multiple detections.
 For full coverage of your environment, we recommend deploying the [!INCLUDE [Product short](includes/product-short.md)] sensor.

+When deploying the standalone sensor, it's necessary to forward [Windows events](configure-windows-event-collection.md#configure-event-collection) to [!INCLUDE [Product short](includes/product-short.md)] to further enhance [!INCLUDE [Product short](includes/product-short.md)] authentication-based detections, additions to sensitive groups, and suspicious service creation detections.
+The [!INCLUDE [Product short](includes/product-short.md)] sensor receives these events automatically.
+In the [!INCLUDE [Product short](includes/product-short.md)] standalone sensor, these events can be received from your SIEM or by setting Windows Event Forwarding from your domain controller.
+Events collected provide [!INCLUDE [Product short](includes/product-short.md)] with additional information that isn't available via the domain controller network traffic.

 ### General standalone sensor requirements